-The 2020-2021 Global Undergraduate Exchange Program (Global UGRAD) – Call for Applications
+The 2020-2021 Global Undergraduate Exchange Program (Global UGRAD) – Call for Applications is now Closed

 The Global Undergraduate Exchange Program (Global UGRAD) provides a diverse group of emerging student leaders with a scholarship for one semester of non-degree academic study at a U.S. college or university.
 The program is sponsored by the U.S Department of State’s Bureau of Educational and Cultural Affairs, and aims to recruit participants from underrepresented, non-elite backgrounds, who have not had other opportunities to study in the United States.
 Successful applicants can expect an in-depth exposure to U.S. society, culture, and academic institutions, as well as opportunities to enhance their professional skills.